davekinkead/thesis/paper.coffee.md

       "##{red}00#{blue}"

-To display students and indicate school enrolment by student proximity, we create a guasian overlay so all students in the same school clump together.
+To display students and indicate school enrolment by student proximity, we create a Gaussian overlay so all students in the same school clump together.
 Each student is assigned a randomised position centred on their school.

     render = (simulation) ->